 Finding the right CRM system for your business is hard enough without having to get to grips with using it in the most efficient way possible once implemented.

 Sales software tools differ in their layout, functions, and capabilities – and so making sure that you’ve chosen one that aligns with your specific business needs is important.
 Once you’ve discovered the right CRM software for you, using it in a way that delivers the best results should be your top priority.
 Otherwise, what’s the point?

 So before we move forward with the ins and outs of using your new CRM software, let’s take a step back.
-The process of finding the right CRM system to begin with is something that needs careful consideration.
-Try before you buy applies to more than just those free samples in the supermarket, and trialling CRM systems before committing is better than throwing your sales team in at the deep end with a piece of sales software that ends up slowing them down.
-Let them give you their opinions and use this feedback from your team to help inform your decisions.
+The process of finding the right CRM system, to begin with, is something that needs careful consideration.
+Try before you buy applies to more than just those free samples in the supermarket, and trialing CRM systems before committing is better than throwing your sales team in at the deep end with a piece of sales software that ends up slowing them down.
+Let them give you their opinions, and use this feedback from your team to help inform your decisions.

 Bringing in a new CRM system for your team is a big decision that requires time and effort before making a commitment.
-Deciding on, and introducing your new CRM software in the right way can make the difference between a successful, much more efficient workforce – and a counterproductive step that only causes things to become harder than they were before.
-For instance, here are 13 reasons why you salespeople may hate your CRM system.
+Deciding on and introducing your new CRM software in the right way can make the difference between a successful, much more efficient workforce – and a counterproductive step that only causes things to become harder than they were before.

 To make things easier for your sales team, explore sales-i’s sales software for manufacturers and distributors and see how processes can become quicker, easier, and more profitable for your business with a new CRM system.